thekordy/ticketit/README.md

 ### To Do:
-1. Forms validation
+1. Users email notifications
 2. Tickets filters and search
 3. Dashboard stats and graphs
-3. Users email notifications
+4. Configurable Start and Close statuses (From admin panel)
+5. Forms validation

 ## Installation
 **First Make sure you have got all dependents working:**